-Building’s fifth annual BIM survey shows continued growth in the number of firms using the technology and appreciating the value it brings to their work.
-But how to win over those who are not yet convinced it’s worth it?
+The number of firms using the technology and appreciating the value it brings to their work grows - but how to win over those who are not yet convinced?

 On the face of it, the results of Building’s fifth annual BIM survey are encouraging.
 The responses to the 2018 poll suggest that usage has edged up, more firms are using Level 2, and fewer firms see the benefits of the technology as “overhyped”.